C333D/php-fpm/README.md

   - Example 1:
 		./c-install-php.sh -p 7.4.24 -a no -t typo -n
   - Example 2:
-		sudo ./c-install-php.sh -p 8.0.11 -a yes -t crm
+		sudo bash c-install-php.sh -p 8.0.11 -a yes -t crm -c audi

 ```
+<h2>Note:</h2>

+The parameter "-p", "-a" and "-t" are required - the other ones are optional!

+If "-n" is specified then any user interactions are omitted.
+This means that the current php websocket will be overwritten if there is already an installed php version of the same branch!

+If "-c custom-string" is specified then php will be installed to /opt/your-php-version-YOUR-CUSTOM-STRING/ [this is useful if you want to installed the same version multiple times]!

-**Note that the following files need to be present in your current work directory:**
+**The following files need to be present in your current work directory:**
 - c-php.ini
 - c-php-fpm.conf
 - c-www.conf